Adedeji Adeleke

 Adedeji Tajudeen Adeleke (born 6 March 1957) is a Nigerian business magnate and president of Adeleke University.

-He is also the CEO of Pacific Holdings Limited.
-He is the father of Davido, a Nigerian musician and Sharon Adeleke.
-He was married to Dr Vero Adeleke who died on 6 March 2003.
-His younger brother Ademola Adeleke is the current serving governor of Osun State.
+Adeleke is also the CEO of Pacific Holdings Limited.
+He is the father of Davido, a Nigerian musician.
+He was married to Dr. Vero Adeleke who died on 6 March 2003.
+He is the elder brother of Ademola Adeleke, the current governor of Osun State.

 Education

 In 1979, Adeleke obtained a Bachelor's of Science degree in Finance from Western Kentucky University.